AdyGCode/SaaS-FED-Notes/session-11/S10-Laravel-BootCamp-Part-9.md

 ## Create the Relationships

-Ok, so we have the Vote table created, now lets tell Laravel how the models are related.
+Ok, so we have the Vote table created, now let us tell Laravel how the models are related.

 ### Chirp Model